-- As you have more teams or projects, this can get huge and complicated.
-This is especially true for larger teams with a lot going on.
+- As you have more teams or projects, the platform will get more complicated.

-- The teams allow you to leave people on the team out of the conversation – sometimes it’s good to keep cooks out of the kitchen, but if the collaborative effort needs to be multi-disciplinary at all, everyone needs to be invited to the team.
+- The “teams” allow you to leave people out of the conversation – sometimes it’s good to keep cooks out of the kitchen, but if the collaborative effort needs to be multi-disciplinary at all, everyone needs to be invited to the team.
 This can be an issue for larger teams.

 Both programs are extremely usable and friendly so it really comes down to personal preference and what your team needs.
 Where Trello offers freedom and ease of moving things around, Asana offers structure and the different kinds of views.

 Trello can basically do everything under the sun with added powerups and Asana makes it super easy to function within the program at the base level.